-SUPPLEMENTAL CERTIFICATION OF INTERESTED PERSONS ..... i
+SUPPLEMENTAL CERTIFICATION OF INTERESTED PERSONS i

-TABLE OF AUTHORITIES ..... iii
+TABLE OF AUTHORITIES iii

-INTERESTS OF AMICI CURIAE AND SUMMARY OF ARGUMENT .....
-1
+INTERESTS OF AMICI CURIAE AND SUMMARY OF ARGUMENT 1

-ARGUMENT .....
-3
+ARGUMENT 3

-I. The law in Stone differs from Louisiana's law. ....
-3
+I. Texas's law can be applied differently than the situation considered in Stone 3

 II.
-While Lemon was good law, Stone became an outlier. ....
-7
+While Lemon was good law, Stone became an outlier 8

 III.
-Now that Lemon has been abrogated, Stone should not be applied here....
-12
+Now that Lemon has been abrogated, Stone should not be applied here ..
+13

-CONCLUSION .....
-16
+CONCLUSION 16

-ADDITIONAL COUNSEL .....
-18
+ADDITIONAL COUNSEL 18

-CERTIFICATE OF COMPLIANCE .....
-20
+CERTIFICATE OF COMPLIANCE 20

-CERTIFICATE OF SERVICE .....
-21
+CERTIFICATE OF SERVICE 21